brianloveswords/onion-ghost-blog/README.md

    $ ansible-playbook provision.yml -i <your_ip_here>,
    ```

-1. 👻 The last line of the ansible output will have your Onion hostname. 👻
+1. 👻 The last output of the ansible run will have your Onion hostname. 👻
    ![screenshot](https://cldup.com/_pegX68UuB.png)